cloudify-examples/docker-swarm-blueprint/README.md

 ### Prerequisites

 These blueprints have only been tested against an Ubuntu 14.04 image with 2GB of RAM.
 The image used must be pre-installed with Docker 1.12.
-Any image use should have passwordless ssh, and passwordless sudo with `requiretty` false or commented out in sudoers.
+Any image used should have passwordless ssh, and passwordless sudo with `requiretty` false or commented out in sudoers.
 Also required is an Openstack cloud environment.
 The blueprints were tested on Openstack Kilo.

 ### Cloudify Version